-To give you an idea of how much state minimum coverage costs, here are yearly, average rates for the cheapest car insurance coverage for every state.
+To give you an idea of how much state minimum coverage costs, here are average annual rates for the cheapest car insurance coverage in every state.

 Going with the minimum liability car insurance required by your state is rarely recommended.
 The amount of coverage required by state law is low, which means even a minor accident can exceed the amount your insurer will pay out.
-If you don’t have adequate coverage to fully protect your vehicle and other assets, you can be stuck with out-of-pocket expenses.
+"You should be careful to have adequate coverage to fully protect your vehicle and other assets so you don't get stuck with out-of-pocket expenses," says Penny Gusner, consumer analyst for CarInsurance.com.
 But there are a few scenarios in which having minimum coverage may be a good strategy.
 Here are four:

 1. Your car is old and not very valuable, so you skip comprehensive and collision

 Collision coverage pays to repair your car if you're in an accident.
-Comprehensive insurance pays to replace your car if it’s stolen and pays for damages from fallen objects, like a tree, and from fire, floods, animal strikes and vandalism.
+Comprehensive coverage pays to replace your car if it’s stolen and pays for damages from fallen objects, like a tree, and from fire, floods, animal strikes and vandalism.
 Both of these types of protection are optional.
-Each comes with a deductible, which is the amount you pay before your insurance kicks in.
 Comprehensive and collision only pay out up to the actual cash value of your car.
 That’s why these coverages may be unnecessary if the vehicle isn't worth much.

-"This is especially true for a car that you aren't driving as much, such as an extra car that sits most of the time and you want to pay as little as possible for insurance," says Penny Gusner, consumer analyst for Insure.com and CarInsurance.com.
+"This is especially true for a car that you aren't driving as much, such as an extra car that sits most of the time and you want to pay as little as possible for insurance," says Gusner.
 “If you are looking to save to buy a newer car, then by dropping down coverage to state minimum you can put away the money saved for the replacement car."

 William Harris, an independent insurance agent in Los Angeles, echoes Gusner, but points out the consequences.
 "Dropping comp and collision could be reasonable, but remember that, if it's your only car, you'll have to pay for any body work or be prepared to drive around a car that looks like a wreck."